The Tag class turned out to be something of a beast, partly because

 There were a total of five basic patterns that cropped up while I was working

-'s properties, each with their own
+through the implementation of Tag's properties, each with their own

 particular aspects that I found interesting.
 I've grouped them accordingly in the